-But the scripture in God's last message of mercy to the world, the Third Angel's Message, calls to all mankind: "Here are they that keep the commandments of God, and the faith of Jesus" (Rev. 14:12).
+But the scripture in God's last message of mercy to the world, the Third Angel's Message, calls to all mankind: "Here are they that keep the commandments of God, and the faith of Jesus."

-Which do you take-the commandments of God or the commandments of Rome?
+Which way do you take-the commandments of God or the commandments of Rome?
 The faith of Jesus or the faith of Rome?

-No. 14 The Faith of Jesus The Nature of Christ^{xiv}
+14 The Third Angel's Message & The Faith of Jesus : The Nature of Christ

-"AND the Word was made flesh" (John 1:14).
+"AND the Word was made flesh."

-"When the fullness of the time was come, God sent forth His Son, made of a woman" (Gal.
-4:4).
+"When the fullness of the time was come, God sent forth His Son, made of a woman."
+Galatians 4:4

-"And the Lord hath laid on Him the iniquity of us all" (Isa.
-53:6).
+"And the Lord hath laid on Him the iniquity of us all."
+Isaiah 53:6